oryband/gov-review/README.md

 Oh, and [Twitter Bootstrap](http://twitter.github.com/bootstrap/), with [AbduallahDiaa's RTL version](https://github.com/AbdullahDiaa/Bootstrap-RTL) of it.

+We also use several other utility libraries.
+Check the [requirements.txt](https://github.com/oryband/gov-review/blob/master/requirements.txt) file for more info.

 ## Set-up

 * `git clone`, `virtualenv`, [install Homebrew](http://mxcl.github.com/homebrew/) or use `apt-get`,